Surgical care practitioners

 How do surgical care practitioners fit into the NHS workforce?

-Once qualified, SCPs can enhance patient care, maintain surgical services and support surgical training.
+Once qualified, SCPs can enhance patient care, maintain surgical services and support surgical training, such as by releasing consultant time to train.
 They can also improve the continuity of patient care and communications for patients and the multidisciplinary team of patient care and communications for patients and the multidisciplinary team.

 Further information